Sitemap

 Here are 7 ways that you could become a victim of a carpet scam...

 1. Unscrupulous Carpet retailers can very easily overcharge you for materials and labor.
 This can easily add hundreds to the cost of your new carpet.
-You would never know you were over charged unless you know the trick to safeguarding yourself from this common type of scam.
+You would never know you were over charged unless you know a few insider tricks to safeguarding yourself from this common type of carpet scam.
+Carpet Measuring Scams

-2. Unscrupulous Carpet salespeople often recommend unsuitable products.
+2. Choosing the right grade of carpet is challenging.
+Unscrupulous Carpet salespeople often recommend unsuitable products.
 There are always sales contests and other promotions where salespeople can will a trip if they sell enough of a certain type of product.
 What they suggest you buy may not be what you need.
-Buy the wrong carpet and you are throwing your hard-earned money away.
-When your new carpet start looking worn out and matted down, you'll find that the warranty does not cover that type of damage.
-When you call an unscrupulous retail carpet dealer to complain they will not help you.
+Buy the wrong carpet and you are throwing some of your hard-earned money away.
+Learn more: Carpet Grades Explained

 3. Carpet Manufacturers often fail to provide easy-to-understand, clear and complete product information.
 They want you to buy their products based on their well-advertised brand name.
 Some mills won't even tell you any specifics about their products even if you call the manufacturer directly.
 They just won't tell you.
 Why not?
 They don't want you to have an easy time comparison shopping.
 They don't want you to shop around.
-You need to learn how to overcome this.
+You need to learn how to overcome this: Understanding Carpet Specifications

 Recommended Carpet Stores - Carpetprofessor.com